Home > Pregnancy > Baby Development > 29 Weeks Pregnant

 Your breasts are getting ready to produce milk for your baby.
 You may find they leak small amounts of the first milk which is called colostrum.
 This is a creamy yellow colour and although there is not much of it, it’s full of antibodies which are good for your baby.
 If you find you do leak a little, use a breast pad inside your bra.

 It’s worth buying a good support bra as your breasts get heavier, too.
-Many stores now offer bra-fitting services, so you can make sure it’s comfortable before you buy it.
+Many shops now offer bra-fitting services, so you can make sure it’s comfortable before you buy it.
 Look for wide straps that can be adjusted and a high percentage of cotton for comfort.
 You may also find you need to wear a bra at night now to stay comfortable.

 While some women are enjoying the famous pregnancy ‘bloom’ around now, others draw the short straw and get the infamous pregnancy rashes, spots and skin dryness.
 Darker skin patches, caused by pregnancy hormones, are also fairly common.
 Darker skin on the forehead, nose, and cheeks is called ‘chloasma’, or ‘the butterfly mask of pregnancy’.
 The darkness will gradually fade after your baby is born.